-Owning a pet with a full-time job is extremely hard.
+Owning a pet while working full-time is extremely hard.
 It’s a big responsibility as your dog will need constant love and care.
-So, keeping a pet in your home will require a lot of scheduling and will take up your time.
+So, keeping a pet in your home will require a lot of scheduling and will take your time.

-There might be some hurdles along the way, such as, what happens when your beloved pet falls sick?
-I mean, you have a full-time job, how will you take care of him/her?
+There might be hurdles along the way, such as what happens when your beloved pet falls sick.
+You have a full-time job; how will you take care of them?

-Well, this issue is somewhat casing a big problem across the world.
-Some people think that employees should get paid time off to care for sick pets.
+Well, this issue is somewhat causing a big problem across the world.
+Some people think employees should get paid time off to care for sick pets.
 Others disagree.

 Does anyone offer paid leave to care for sick pets?

-A woman working at Sapienza University in Rome, however, made headlines after asking for paid leave because her dog needed surgery.
+However, a woman working at Sapienza University in Rome made headlines after asking for paid leave because her dog needed surgery.

 Does paid leave to care for sick pets happen in other places?

-According to the New York Times, some companies have started to integrate the policy.
-Employees at those companies will be able to take sick leave to care for their beloved pets.
+According to the New York Times, some companies have started integrating the policy as part of their family and medical leave coverage.
+Employees at those companies can take sick leave to care for their beloved pets.

-A Scottish company named BrewDog now allows a paid leave of one week for every employee who adopts a puppy.
+Scottish company BrewDog allows a paid leave of one week for every employee who adopts a puppy.
 Isn’t that great?
-Other than that, several American companies now offer bereavement days off if one of the employees’ pet dies.
+Other than that, several American companies now offer bereavement days if an employee’s pet dies.

 Considering this, the integration of this paid leave system for your sick dog everywhere might now be far away.
 Let’s hope for the best.